Recently, a friend took in her 13-year-old niece for the summer because her parents fell on some rough times.

 She appeared uncomfortable and jittery when her phone was not within reach and started lying about when she was using it.

-And let’s get real, we’re not really going to ban teen cell phone use.
+And let’s get real: we’re not going to ban all teens from cell phones.

 The truth is, in today’s digital world, smartphones do make our lives easier.
 It’s simple to use it to check for weather updates, communicate with friends, finish homework, complete work tasks, order food, and so much more.